simplytestme/website/README.md

 This is a Composer project for setting up and running Simplytest for develoment.

-For convenience, this project is configured to use either DDev or Lando for local development.
+For convenience, this project is configured to use either DDEV or Lando for local development.
 You can use any local development environment you prefer.

 ## Installation with DDEV